MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-09-13-preventing-accidental-internet-exposure-of-aws-resources.md

 When a public S3 bucket is needed, it should be made in a special `S3 Public Resources` account (under a separate OU) where only public S3 buckets can live.[^2]

-[^2]: New S3 buckets are private by default now, but being able to look at your AWS Org structure from a thousand-foot view and know which subtree can have public S3 buckets is invaluable.
+[^2]: [New S3 buckets have Public Access Block by default now](https://aws.amazon.com/about-aws/whats-new/2022/12/amazon-s3-automatically-enable-block-public-access-disable-access-control-lists-buckets-april-2023/), but being able to look at your AWS Org structure from a thousand-foot view and know which subtree can have public S3 buckets is invaluable.

 A simplified AWS organization structure supporting this is: